- General Information

 Other types of headaches include sinusitis and medication overuse headaches.
 Sinusitis usually starts as a dull pain on one side of your head, and can spread to both sides.
 Bending, coughing or sneezing can make it worse.
 Blocked sinuses are usually what cause the pain, so it is important to seek treatment.

+Medication overuse headache (previously called rebound headache) can develop from taking pain relief medicines (analgesics) for long periods, such as those containing codeine or caffeine.
 These headaches are worse in the morning, feel like a tension headache and require increasingly more pain relief to treat them.
+You should consult a doctor for treatment of medication overuse headaches.

 See Your Pharmacist or Medical Professional